What is proposed?

 What alternative solutions have been considered?

-To answer this question, Southern Water refer interested parties to their Technical documents, in particular Annex 5.
+To answer this question, Southern Water refer interested parties to their Technical documents, in particular Annex 5 at 'Gate 2'.

 Has the community been consulted on the proposals?